System of linear equations: Consistency

 are inconsistent.
 Adding the first two equations together gives 3x + 2y = 2, which can be subtracted from the third equation to yield 0 = 1.
 Any two of these equations have a common solution.
 The same phenomenon can occur for any number of equations.

 In general, inconsistencies occur if the left-hand sides of the equations in a system are linearly dependent, and the constant terms do not satisfy the dependence relation.
 A system of equations whose left-hand sides are linearly independent is always consistent.

 Putting it another way, according to the Rouché–Capelli theorem, any system of equations (overdetermined or otherwise) is inconsistent if the rank of the augmented matrix is greater than the rank of the coefficient matrix.
 If, on the other hand, the ranks of these two matrices are equal, the system must have at least one solution.
 The solution is unique if and only if the rank equals the number of variables.
-Otherwise the general solution has k free parameters where k is the difference between the number of variables and the rank; hence in such a case there are an infinitude of solutions.
+Otherwise the general solution has k free parameters where k is the difference between the number of variables and the rank; hence in such a case there is an infinitude of solutions.
 The rank of a system of equations (that is, the rank of the augmented matrix) can never be higher than [the number of variables] + 1, which means that a system with any number of equations can always be reduced to a system that has a number of independent equations that is at most equal to [the number of variables] + 1.